 Special notice regarding Hawaii Business College:

-Hawaii Business College ceased operations in 2007 and the operators relocated to California.
-The contact information provided for HBC is longer current and there is no designated agent or agency that retained HBC student records or transcripts.
+Hawaii Business College (HBC) ceased operations in 2007 and the operators relocated to California.
+The contact information provided for HBC is no longer current and there is no designated agent or agency that retained HBC student records or transcripts.
 Consequently, the Department of Commerce and Consumer Affairs is not able to provide any additional information with regard to how former HBC students may obtain their official transcripts.

 If you are looking for information on accredited schools authorized by the Hawaii Post-secondary Education Authorization Program (HPEAP), please see the HPEAP website.

 THE REGULATION OF POST-SECONDARY DEGREE GRANTING INSTITUTIONS IN THE STATE OF HAWAII

 In the United States, the regulation of post-secondary degree granting institutions is done on a state-by-state basis.
 In the State of Hawaii, degree granting institutions fall into one of two categories: accredited or unaccredited.
 State law specifically defines unaccredited institutions as “degree granting institutions that are not accredited or a candidate for accreditation by at least one nationally recognized accrediting agency that is listed by the United States Secretary of Education.”
 It is important to understand that not all so-called accrediting agencies enjoy such recognition.
 Further information concerning accreditation in the United States, including a list of the nationally recognized accrediting agencies can be found online at the United States Department of Education website [www.ed.gov/admins/finaid/accred/index.html ].

 The Western Association of Schools and Colleges is the recognized regional accrediting association that accredits private schools, colleges and universities in the State of Hawaii.
 A listing of the WASC institutions operating in or from Hawaii can be found online at [www.wascweb.org ].